SUBMISSIONS ARE CURRENTLY CLOSED

 Unidentified Funny Objects is an annual anthology of humorous SF/F. Past headliners include George R. R. Martin, Neil Gaiman, Esther Friesner, David Gerrold, Laura Resnick, Mike Resnick, Piers Anthony, Kevin J. Anderson, etc.

 For UFO9 we’re seeking all style and sub-genres of speculative humor.

 SUBMISSION WINDOW: July 26 to August 25, 2022

 FORMAT: DOCX, RTF or DOC.
 Standard Manuscript Format or something close to it (We won’t take points off if you prefer Courier over Times New Roman or some such).

 Limit of 1 submission per author — even if you receive a response before the submission window closes please do not send another story in the same year unless directly invited to do so.

 If you wish to query for any reason, please use the contact form or e-mail us: ufopublishing at gmail dot com.

 RIGHTS SOUGHT: First Worldwide print and electronic English Language rights.
 Exclusivity for 90 days from date of release.
-Non-exclusive rights to keep the anthology in print across different publishing platforms afterward.
+Non-exclusive print, e-book, and audio rights afterward.
 Preview sample contract.

 We’re looking for speculative stories with a strong humor element.
 Think Resnick and Sheckley, Fredric Brown and Douglas Adams.
 We welcome quality flash fiction and non-traditional narratives.
 Take chances, try something new, just make sure that your story is funny.